 - Formal and informal mindful practice for daily living

-The aim is self-awareness, self-acceptance, and more effective, empowered living.
+The aim is to teach self-awareness, self-acceptance, and more effective, empowered living.

 The mindfulness meditation group will be presented at regular intervals throughout the year in blocks of 10 weeks.
-A minimum of 6 participants is required, and numbers will be limited to no more than ten in the group.
+A minimum of 6 participants is required, and numbers will be limited to no more than ten in each group.